lpellegro/call_queue_demo/README.md

 Launch the script: the queues will be populated and agents assigned.

 IMPORTANT NOTICE:
 If you want to clean your lab, just run the delete_queue script.
-This script deletes all queues, not only those that have been created.
-It also removes the Webex Calling licenses assigned to the agents
+This script deletes all queues that have been created and removes the Webex Calling licenses previously assigned to the agents.